JueK3y/Instagram-automated-commenting/README.md

 Stay tuned for the release of IAC 2.0.

 ###### _Release date of IAC 2.0 is currently not known.
-As always, there will be some pre-releases before the final release, but these may not contain all the features mentioned._
+As always, there will be some pre-releases before the final release, but these may not contain all the features mentioned.
+Information in the following sections may not apply to IAC 2.0.
+This will be updated for the release of IAC 2.0._

 ## About IAC (the old one)
 IAC is a bot which automatically comments randomly under given Instagram posts.